Flight Training Programs in Florida

 Our Fleet & Facilities

 Pelican operates a modern training fleet from North Perry Airport (KHWO), a non-towered general-aviation airport in Pembroke Pines, just north of Miami.
-The location offers:
+Our training aircraft include:

 • Cessna 172: IR and CPL training, cross-country work